tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ## Module Relationship

-The generic TE YANG data model, defined in the 'ietf-te' YANG module, provides device-independent building blocks that are agnostic of specific technologies or control plane instances.
-The TE device YANG data model, defined in the 'ietf-te-device' YANG module, augments the 'ietf-te' YANG module as illustrated in
+The TE YANG module, defined in the 'ietf-te', provides device-independent building blocks that are agnostic of specific technologies or control plane instances.
+The TE device YANG module, defined in the 'ietf-te-device', augments the 'ietf-te' YANG module as illustrated in
 {{figctrl}} by including device-specific data such as TE interface attributes and local TE node timers.

-The TE data models for specific instances of data plane technology and signaling protocols are outside the scope of this document.
-They could be defined in separate YANG modules that augment the generic TE YANG data model.
+The augmentation of the TE data model for specific instances of data plane technology and signaling protocols are outside the scope of this document.

 ~~~

-     TE generic     +---------+
+     TE module      +---------+
-     module         | ietf-te |o-------------+
+                    | ietf-te |o-------------+
                     +---------+               \
                         o  o                   \
                         |   \                   \